Russell MacNeil

 Russell Francis MacNeil (February 24, 1931 – June 16, 2018) was a Canadian politician.
 He represented the electoral district of Cape Breton Centre in the Nova Scotia House of Assembly from 1989 to 1998.
 He was a member of the Nova Scotia Liberal Party.

-Early life and career
+Personal life and career

-MacNeil was born in 1931 at New Waterford, Nova Scotia.
+MacNeil was born to Michael ("Mickey") and Mary ("Molly") MacNeil on February 24, 1931 at New Waterford, Nova Scotia.
 He graduated from St. Francis Xavier University with an arts degree in 1953, and an education degree in 1954.
+During his time at University, he played varsity basketball and rugby.
 Following graduation, MacNeil was a physical education teacher in New Waterford, and later served as the recreation director for the province of Nova Scotia.
+He lived the majority of his life in New Waterford with his wife, Isabel, and their four children, before moving to Dartmouth, Nova Scotia in 2005.
+MacNeil died on June 16, 2018, in Dartmouth, Nova Scotia.